Skip to content

 EURORDIS – Rare Diseases Europe wishes to recognise the major achievements and outstanding commitment of patient advocates, patient organisations, policymakers, scientists, companies, and members of the media who strive to make a difference for the rare disease community.

-We would like to thank everyone for the hundreds of quality nominations we received!
+We would like to thank everyone for the hundreds of quality nominations we receive!
 Although we would love to be able to award all of the stars of the community, we must limit the number of awardees each year to 11 categories, appointed by the EURORDIS Board of Directors.

 Learn more about the Award Categories.